Jerison-Lee identity and Semi-linear subelliptic equation on CR manifold: Proof of Theorem

 \textbf{Case 1.} $1<\alpha<\displaystyle\frac{n+2}{n+\displaystyle\frac{1}{2n}}$ for $n\geqslant2$.

-By $(\ref{d})$, $(\ref{e})$, and use lemma $\ref{prep1}$ to write as square terms:
+By \eqref{d}, \eqref{e}, and use Lemma \ref{prep1} to write as square terms:

-If $1<\alpha<\displaystyle\frac{n+2}{n+\displaystyle\frac{1}{2n}}$, the RHS of identity $(\ref{case1})$ is non-negative with positive $\displaystyle\frac{|\nabla u|^4}{u^2}$ term, and the LHS of identity $(\ref{case1})$ is composed of divergence of vector fields, which are vanished while integrating over $M$.
-Hence $|\nabla u|^4=0$, i,e, $u$ is constant by integrating over $M$ on both sides of $(\ref{case1})$.
+If $1<\alpha<\displaystyle\frac{n+2}{n+\displaystyle\frac{1}{2n}}$, the RHS of identity \eqref{case1} is non-negative with positive $\displaystyle\frac{|\nabla u|^4}{u^2}$ term, and the LHS of identity \eqref{case1} is composed of divergence of vector fields, which are vanished while integrating over $M$.
+Hence $|\nabla u|^4=0$, i,e, $u$ is constant by integrating over $M$ on both sides of \eqref{case1}.

-\textbf{Remark.} The method discussed in case 1 is similar with the one used by L. Xu in \cite{MR2568158}.
-Though the $\{(0,0),2,4,+\}$ type identity $(\ref{case1})$ is simple, it's trivial when $n=1$ because of $E_{1\overline 1}=0$.
-Hence the case $n=1$ can't be taken into consideration in case 1.
+\begin{remark} The method discussed in Case 1 is similar to the one used by Xu in \cite{MR2568158}.
+Though the $\{(0,0),2,4,+\}$ type identity \eqref{case1} is simple, it's trivial when $n=1$ because of $E_{1\overline 1}=0$.
+Hence the case $n=1$ can't be taken into consideration in Case 1. \end{remark}

-\textbf{Case 2.} $\displaystyle\frac{n+2}{n+\displaystyle\frac{1}{2n}}\leqslant\alpha\leqslant\frac{n+2}{n}$ for $n\in\mathbb N^*$.
+\textbf{Case 2.} $\displaystyle\frac{n+2}{n+\displaystyle\frac{1}{2n}}\leqslant\alpha<\frac{n+2}{n}$ for $n\in\mathbb N^*$.